SAP license management is:

 - Enforce Internal Controls: Implement checks and balances, including quarterly compliance reviews, manager approvals for high-level license assignments, training for administrators, and integration with project change management.
 By enforcing these controls, you create a culture of compliance.
 Small issues will be corrected before they snowball into big problems.

 - Engage SAP with Confidence: When it comes to audits or contract talks, go in prepared.
-Maintain open, factual communication during audits and never be afraid to question the results and provide corrections.
+Maintain open and factual communication during audits, and never hesitate to question the results and provide corrections.
 In negotiations, leverage your internal data and plans to get the best deal.
 Remember you have options and rights โ use extensions, trade-ins, or expert help when needed to reach a fair outcome.

 What is SAP License Management?